maxwelljens/gibman/README.md

 - **`-v/--verbose`**: Run program in verbose mode.
 At the moment this only means printing the shell string before launching the game.

+## Environment variables

+While `gibman` does make extensive use of ANSI colour sequences in its output, it does respect the [`NO_COLOR`](https://no-color.org/) environment variable, disabling colour if it is set to any value.

 ## Installing